spinnaker-hackathon/gardening/points.md

 ### Slack Tracking for Content Contributions

 To submit content for points eligibility, do the following:
-1. If possible, initiate it in a respository in the [spinnaker-hackathon](https://github.com/spinnaker-hackathon) organization (see [Extra Points Opportunity](#extra-points-opportunity-for-content) below).
+1. If possible, initiate your content in a respository in the [spinnaker-hackathon](https://github.com/spinnaker-hackathon) organization (see [Extra Points Opportunity](#extra-points-opportunity-for-content) below).
 2. Once content is published in its public destination, take a clear screenshot of it.
 3. Post a message about your contribution in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF).
 Your message should include:
     - Screenshot
-    - Your GitHub username
     - A brief description of the content
-4. After you post your message, add a :goldcoin: emoji reaction to your message. _Your points will not be counted unless you add this reaction_.
+4. After you post your message, add a `:burn-book:` emoji reaction to your message. _Your points will not be counted unless you add this reaction_.
 If needed, [learn how to use reactions in Slack](https://slack.com/help/articles/206870317-Use-emoji-reactions).

 #### Extra Points Opportunity for Content